-The Company has a Compensation Committee ("Committee") which is presently comprised of the following Directors: Leigh Wilson, John Kelly and Johan Holtzhausen.
+The Company has a Compensation Committee ("Committee") which is presently comprised of the following Directors: Gordon Wylie (chairperson), John Kelly, Johan Holtzhausen and Tariro Gadzikwa.
 All material issues with respect to compensation of the Directors and officers are considered by the Committee.
 One or more of the Committee members has direct experience that is relevant to his responsibilities in executive compensation due to either current or past work exposures at a senior level.
 The Committee has the skills and experience that enables it to make decisions on the suitability of the Company's compensation policies and practices and when it feels it does not have sufficient skills it recruits the services of suitably qualified advisors.
-The Committee obtains recommendations from the Chief Executive Officer for salary adjustments of other NEOs and either approves the recommendation or seeks external advice to support the recommendations made.
+The Committee obtains recommendations from the Chief Executive Officer for salary adjustments and incentive outturns of other NEOs and either approves the recommendation or seeks external advice to support the recommendations made.